The Hangover Review – To a Night We Won’t Ever Forget

 The Hangover Review

 The Hangover brings a type of comedy to the plate that nearly everyone, age-appropriate of course, will enjoy.
 It is a variety basket of comedy, and I think that is what makes it such a beloved movie.
-The characters are great, and the plot is just relatable enough to make this a great movie to watch with a group.
+The characters are great, and the plot is relatable enough to make this a great movie to watch with a group.

 The characters are awesome for a whole variety of reasons.
 First, they are polar opposites in many ways, and this creates tension between them.
 Because they are all still friends, this tension results in humour instead of escalating into anger.
-The second thing that is arguably more impressive due to the genre and nature of this movie is the development.

 The only downside I see is the lack of screen time for Doug.
 He was a character that I felt had some really great potential, both in the moment and looking back on the night in question.
 The plot centres around him not being there, but I think it would have added maybe 5-10 minutes of hilarious scenes if we had gotten his point of view of both the night and the following events.
-Not a huge miss, but just a small piece that could have made this an even better movie.